Woman Suffering From Chronic Pain Fears Access To Medication May Be Impacted: 'A Lot Of Pain'

 For Carly Haynes, managing pain has been a lifelong, and daily struggle.

-“I was diagnosed in 2015 with Kiara malformation, it’s a brain malformation illness and so my brain is too big for my skull and it causes herniation into my spinal column,” she said.
+“I was diagnosed in 2015 with Chiari malformation, it’s a brain malformation illness and so my brain is too big for my skull and it causes herniation into my spinal column,” she said.

 That’s in addition to a disorder that slows her ability to heal.